Arnoldmn/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 * 2-/action: Add /action to the PATH. /action should be the last directory the shell looks into when looking for a program.
 * 3-paths: Create a script that counts the number of directories in the PATH.
 * 4. Global variables: Create a script that lists environment variables.
+* 5-local_variables: Create a script that lists all local variables and environment variables, and functions.